cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/reference/index.md

 </div>

 #### Reading request
-`read` initiates reading the request body and read chunk is passed to `onchunk`.
+`read` initiates reading the request body and a read chunk is passed to `onchunk`.
 Whether to read as text or binary is determined by the content-type request header in conformance with [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html#sec7.2.1).
 If the header starts with `text/`, chunk will be read as text following the specified charset in the header (`ISO-8859-1` if not specified) and passed as `String`.
 If not, chunk will be read as binary and passed as `ByteBuffer`.
-But you can force the request to how to the body using `readAsText` and `readAsBinary`.
+But you can force the request to how to read the body using `readAsText` and `readAsBinary`.
 Finally, the request is fully read.
 Then, `onend` is fired which is the end of the request.

 ```java
 Stringbuilder bodyBuilder = new Stringbuilder();